 Canadian Index of Wellbeing wins Provincial award

-The award was accepted by Margo Hilbrecht (pictured far right), CIW Senior Research Associate, at the recent PRO Educational Forum with more than 500 delegates in attendance.
+The award was accepted by Margo Hilbrecht (pictured far right), CIW Senior Research Associate, at the PRO Educational Forum with more than 500 delegates in attendance.

 The Canadian Index of Wellbeing identifies, develops and publicizes statistical measures on wellbeing goals and outcomes Canadians seek as a nation.
-In considering recipients for this year’s President’s Award, the Board of Directors of PRO reflected on the commitment of the CIW to improving and protecting quality of life across the country through innovative research to inform policy change.
+In considering recipients for the President’s Award, the Board of Directors of PRO reflected on the commitment of the CIW to improving and protecting quality of life across the country through innovative research to inform policy change.
 The Board also noted that the importance of recreation and parks for quality of life is recognized throughout the work of the CIW.

-“As a professor in the Recreation and Leisure Studies programme, receiving an award from PRO is especially gratifying”, says Bryan Smale, Director of the CIW.
+“As a professor in the Recreation and Leisure Studies program, receiving an award from PRO is especially gratifying”, says Bryan Smale, Director of the CIW.
 “Like PRO, we at the CIW understand the critical role that recreation and leisure plays in enhancing the quality of lives of Canadians – that’s why it is a key component of the CIW.”

 In October 2011, the CIW’s first composite index showed a modest 11% increase in national wellbeing for the fifteen year period starting in 1994.
 The Leisure and Culture domain–one of eight key areas measured by the Index–actually decreased by 3%, raising concerns about potential long-term impacts on citizens’ wellbeing.